PDelak/intent/Readme.md

 intent
 =======

 Intent is a programming language which aims is simplicity of domain specific languages creation.
-Main feature of the language is its extensibility, virtually it can parse any context free grammar.
+Main feature of the language is its extensibility, virtually it can be extended and parse any context free grammar.
+Besides of that, it is small and highly embeddable.
+For now, there are several limitations in order to build fully functional programs (look at Known problems and limitations), on the other hand it has implemented all elements to prove that approach makes sense.

 ### Hello world